Jstudner/jcorp-nomad/README.md

 ### File Upload Over USB
 Enable USB mass storage or dual-mode operation to allow users to drag and drop files directly to the SD card without removing it.
 This may require dynamic switching between USB and Wi-Fi server modes, or dual-core task handling.
 I worked on this for a long while, but couldnt find a relible way to have it switch modes and still function, usualy crashes trying to reboot media, I also wasnt able to get it to run the python script to generate media.json, a new system would be needed.

-### DLNA Server Support for Tvs and VLC Media Player.
-This would give another method for acessing media on the system, Sadly softAP doesnt really let me do DLNA on the ESP32, but I am working on a solution for that.
-I am not sure if this is actualy possible but if I can get it working yall will know!

 ---

 ## Build Guide on Instructables